-- 1. select independent edges, as long as we can. - 2. use augmenting paths to get larger matchings. - 3. if there are no more augmenting paths, then the matching is maximum, and we can prove it by finding a covering set of vertices of the same size.
+1. select independent edges, as long as we can.

+2. use augmenting paths to get larger matchings.

+3. if there are no more augmenting paths, then the matching is maximum, and we can prove it by finding a vertex cover of the same size.